romainbrette/AIS-geometry-and-axial-current/README.md

 ### Measuring the axial current

-* `fig2.py`: we illustrate how we measure the axial currents, how we correct the peak axial current for the effect of the series resistance and how the peak axial current and the voltage threshold depend on the series resistance (in a model and in RGC).
+* `fig2.py`: we illustrate how we measure the axial currents, how we correct the peak axial current for the effect of the series resistance and how the peak axial current and the voltage threshold depend on the series resistance (in a model and in a RGC).

 Panel E and F: model \
 Neuron model (with series resistance): `shared/models/model_Na_Kv1_with_Rs.py`\